Constantino/uniswap-point-hook/README.md

 ```
 # uniswap-point-hook

+Project inspired and taken as baseline from: https://github.com/haardikk21/points-hook, as shown in the Uniswap Hook Incubator by Atrium Academy.

 A Uniswap V4 hook that implements a points-based reward system for users based on their swap activity and quantity levels.

 ## Points System